google/trillian-examples/formats/log/README.md

-  The presence of this identifier forms part of the log claim, and prevents witness signatures being moved between log checkpoints with identical contents, preventing a particular type of targetted attack.
+  The presence of this identifier forms part of the log claim, and prevents witness signatures being moved between log checkpoints with identical contents, preventing a particular type of targeted attack.

 * `<Decimal log size>` is the ASCII decimal representation of the number of leaves committed to by this checkpoint.
 It should not have leading zeroes.